-Founded in 2013, Bodytrak will launch their first wearable in 2018.
-But what exactly is this new physiological monitoring device and how is different from what’s currently on the market?
-As the company works through their development cycle, let’s take a look at their unique perspective on this developing platform for high-precision health and safety monitoring.
+Founded in 2013, Bodytrak launched their first wearable in 2018.
+What exactly is this physiological monitoring device and how is different from what’s currently on the market?
+As the company works through its development cycle, let’s take a look at their unique perspective on this developing platform for high-precision health and safety monitoring.

 What kind of biometric hearable is Bodytrak?

 A small, non-invasive, in-ear device, Bodytrak is a wearable that’s designed to measure key vital parameters such as core body temperature, heart rate, VO2, and motion.
 By providing medical-grade measurement of these metrics, the wearable is able to provide the user with information other current wearable devices are unable to measure.
 This includes:

 - Heat stress indication